ndendic/FastAppTemplate/{{ cookiecutter.project_slug }}/README.md

-# 🚀 FastHTML SaaS Boilerplate Creator
+# 🚀 FastHTML Boilerplate Creator

 FastHTML Boilerplate Creator is a powerful tool that allows users to quickly generate customized SaaS boilerplate projects using FastHTML.
 This service streamlines the process of setting up a new application by providing a user-friendly interface to configure various aspects of the project.